researchdata-se/docs.researchdata.se/docs/metadata/index.md

     ---

-    Dataset metadata in json-ld included in on the dataset landing pages.
+    Dataset metadata in JSON-LD included on the dataset landing pages.

     ➡️ [More information](./schema-org-json-ld.md)